-The Open Market Transfer System is open during the transfer period (April 15 to August 7) in which all existing NYCDOE teachers, including teachers in excess and teachers at closing or phasing-out schools, can search for a new teaching position and transfer schools.
+The Open Market Transfer System is open during the transfer period (April 15 to August 7) in which all existing NYCDOE teachers, including teachers in excess and teachers at closing or phasing-out schools, can search for new teaching positions and transfer schools.
 The NYCDOE encourages teachers who are considering transferring to a new school to consider all options available to them.
-With almost 1,600 programs and schools, we are confident there is a school that you can identify to meet your needs.

 *Please note, that after the close of the Open Market Transfer period, OMTS becomes the Excess Staffing Selection System (ESSS) and only excess teachers will be granted access to view and apply to posted vacancies.

 -To search for vacancies, you should register and apply via the Open Market Hiring System.